Goals of the Program

 Contact the Ombudsperson at any point during an issue when a confidential conversation or source of information may be needed.
 The Ombudsperson will listen to your concerns, give you information about university policies, help you evaluate the situation, and assist you in making plans to resolve the conflict.

 Within the HALE Department, the guidelines for Graduate Student Appeals of Allegations of Academic Dishonesty (GSAAD) establishes the right of graduate students to appeal allegations of academic dishonesty.
-For complete listing of rights and responsibilities, please see Article 5 of the Graduate Student Rights and Responsibilities document at Michigan State University (GSRR).
+For a complete listing of rights and responsibilities, please see Article 5 of the Graduate Student Rights and Responsibilities document at Michigan State University (GSRR).
 For a detailed explanation of grievance procedures, consult the Graduate Student Academic Grievance Hearing Procedures document on the College of Education website.

 Note: All students will have these and other documents on file in the HALE office.
 Students may, at any time, challenge the accuracy of the contents of their student files.
 This may be as simple as writing a letter to be put in the file.